 Launch activities also included a workshop beginning at 4 p.m., "What Really Works for Young Adults: A Candid Conversation," hosted in collaboration with the National Council.
 The workshop offered attendees the opportunity to speak with Chiara, Jim, Michelle, Qaiel and Sean in more detail about opportunities to support adults with behavioral health challenges.

 Speak Up For Kids

 Once again, APA was a proud partner in the national Speak Up For Kids campaign.
 Throughout May, the campaign drew attention to the barriers to mental health care experienced by children and their families.
 Speak Up For Kids invited leaders from a wide array of professional disciplines, including psychology, to contribute to the conversation with streamed talks and roundtable discussions, videos and written pieces.

 Please visit the APA Help Center's Children's Mental Health Month page for more information on APA's participation in Speak Up for Kids.

 Everyone has a reason to speak up.
 Do it for your own child, a friend's child, a parent, a partner or even for yourself.
 Share the reason why you speak up using the hashtag #ISpeakUp or a photo of yourself with this #ISpeakUp sign (PDF,157KB) on Facebook, Twitter or Instagram.

 A Webcast Presented live from the National Council for Behavioral Health Conference

-The events at Sandy Hook Elementary a year and a half ago, as well as other violent outbursts by disturbed young men, teach us all too clearly that isolation and frustration are a dangerous combination.
+The events at Sandy Hook Elementary, as well as other violent outbursts by disturbed young men, teach us all too clearly that isolation and frustration are a dangerous combination.
 But there is a broader lesson to be learned, one about the volatility of even the most well-adjusted adolescent brain, and the dangers this developmental stage poses through around age 25 — most often to young people themselves.